-- 4.5 Excavation will be in shallow units/spits until the first significant archaeological horizon or drift is reached.
+- 4.1.1 An archaeological evaluation is required on the site which will amount to a 10% sample of the development area, which is c.2.5 ha or c.25,000 m2 in size, amounting to a total basal trench area of c.2,500 m2. - 4.1.2 Excavations will be achieved through the excavation of linear trenches using a mechanical excavator equipped with a 2 m wide ditching bucket.
+The trenches will be of varying lengths and sizes and set on varying orientations.
+Excavation will be in shallow units/spits until the first significant archaeological horizon or natural drift geology is reached.
 Trial trenches will be extended around specific archaeological features to determine their lateral extent (while remaining within the development area).
-All machine excavation will be supervised by an experienced field archaeologist. - 4.6 Spoil will be placed to the side of the evaluation trenches, no attempt will be made to separate topsoil, made ground and subsoil. - 4.7 All significant archaeological features will be cleaned and fully defined.
-A sufficient number of all significant features, will be excavated, sampled and recorded to determine their character, function, nature, date and significance. - 4.8 Trenching will be stepped where localised ground conditions necessitate. - 4.9 All trial trenching will be undertaken according to AOC Archaeology Group's standard operating procedures (Appendix 7, 7.1 to 7.29). - 4.10 The palaeoenvironmental strategy will comprise the removal of two basic sample types for every hand-excavated context.
+All machine excavation will be supervised by an experienced field archaeologist. - 4.1.3 All significant archaeological features will be cleaned and fully defined.
+A sufficient number of all significant features, will be excavated, sampled and recorded to determine their character, function, nature, date and significance. - 4.1.4 Trenching will be stepped where localised ground conditions necessitate. - 4.1.5 All trial trenching will be undertaken according to AOC Archaeology Group's standard operating procedures (Appendix 7, 7.1 to 7.29). - 4.1.6 The palaeoenvironmental strategy will comprise the removal of two basic sample types for every hand-excavated context.
 As such every archaeological context will be sampled by this impartial and non-judgmental approach. - i) Routine Soil Samples; a representative 500g sample from every excavated soil context on site.
 This sample is used in the characterisation of the sediment, potentially through pollen analysis, particle size analysis, pH analysis, phosphate analysis and loss-on-ignition. - ii) Standard Bulk Samples; a representative 10 litre sample from every excavated soil context on site.
-This sample is used, through floatation sieving, to recover a subsample of charred macroplant material, faunal remains and artefacts. - 4.11 The backfilling all trenches will not be supervised other than in areas with identified archaeology.
+This sample is used, through floatation sieving, to recover a sub-sample of charred macroplant material, faunal remains and artefacts.